Robert “Bob” C. Aldrich,FBI (Ret.), Fellow

-After retiring from the Bureau as a Supervisory Special Agent in 2001, Mr. Aldrich became the U.S. Marine Corps National Coordinator for Law Enforcement, Public Safety, and Civil Support, a role that had greater relevancy after the September 11th terrorist attack on the Pentagon.
-Under the Plans, Policies, and Operations Department, he worked to strengthen National Capital Region relationships with law enforcement and public safety authorities at all levels while shaping and implementing Marine Corps policies for combating terrorism, continuity of operations, critical infrastructure protection and support to civil authorities.
+After retiring from the FBI in 2001, Mr. Aldrich was contracted to the U.S. Marine Corps as National Coordinator for Law Enforcement, Public Safety and Civil Support, which included program management of the USMC-FBI TAMACOR Program.
+The role had greater relevancy after the September 11, 2001 terrorist attack on the Nation and the Pentagon.
+Assigned to the Plans, Policies and Operations Department, Headquarters U.S. Marine Corps, he helped strengthened National Capital Region law enforcement and public safety relationships at all levels while assisting key planners to shape and implement Marine Corps policies for combatting terrorism, continuity of operations, critical infrastructure protection and support to civil authorities.

 Mr. Aldrich served as the Chief Security Officer for American Defense Systems, Inc., a world leader in the design, fabrication and installation of transparent and opaque armor systems.
 He was the senior executive responsible for identification, development and implementation of the organizations (global) security strategies and programs.
 Other senior advisory responsibilities occurred at Civitas Group, Washington, D.C., EAI (acquired by Science & Applications Company - SAIC) and Director of Operations – Plans, Policies and Operations, Headquarters, U.S. Marine Corps.

 Mr. Aldrich earned a Bachelor of Science degree from the University of South Carolina in 1973.
 He is a graduate of the prestigious FBI Law Enforcement Executive Development Seminar, FBI Academy.
 He is a Fellow at the Potomac Institute for Policy Studies.